Common emerald dove: Behaviour and ecology

+The call of the common emerald dove is a low soft moaning cooing consisting of about six to seven coos, starting quietly and rising.
+It also calls a nasal "hoo-hoo-hoon".
+Males perform a bobbing dance during courtship display.

-Emerald doves usually occur singly, pairs or in small groups.
-They are quite terrestrial, often searching for fallen fruit on the ground and spending little time in trees except when roosting.
-They eat seeds and fruits of a wide variety of plants and are generally tame and approachable.
-They are usually found foraging in small groups or pairs.
-If there's a resource-rich area, small groups will maintain a territory.
+It is either single, or occurs in pairs or in small groups.
+It searches for fallen fruit on the ground and spends little time in trees except when roosting.
+It eats seeds and fruits of a wide variety of plants and is generally tame and approachable.

-Their flight is fast and direct, with the regular beats and an occasional sharp flick of the wings which are characteristic of pigeons in general.
-They often fly low between patches of dense forest, but when disturbed, they will frequently walk away rather than fly.
-They are particularly good weavers when flying through forests.
-When flying, they expose a buff underwing and a chestnut colour of their flight feathers.
+Its flight is fast and direct, with the regular beats and an occasional sharp flick of the wings which are characteristic of pigeons in general.
+It often flies low between patches of dense forest, but when disturbed, it frequently walks away.
+It is a particularly good weaver when flying through forests.

-In flight at Chitwan National Park, Nepal.

-The call is a low soft moaning cooing consisting of about six to seven coos, starting quietly and rising.
-They also call a nasal "hoo-hoo-hoon".
-Males perform a bobbing dance during courtship.